-4. Show proof: 78% of consumers read online reviews before making a purchase decision (Source: YouGov) and, typically, they read fewer than 10 reviews before forming an opinion about a business (Source: BrightLocal).
-Share a testimonial in your emails to leave a positive first impression and satisfy the need for social proof.
-Add quotes, photos, videos, or links to Yelp and Facebook in the email templates I've shared.
+4. Show proof: 78% of consumers read online reviews before making a purchase decision and need to read at least 10 reviews before trusting a business.
+Share a testimonial in your emails to leave a positive first impression and to satisfy the need for social proof.
+Edit your email templates to add quotes, photos, videos, or links to Yelp and Facebook.

-5. Tell them what to do next: Emails to prospective gym members should always include a clear call to action that tells them what to do next.
-Should they call to start their free trial?
+5. Tell them what to do next: Emails to prospective gym members need a clear call-to-action that tells them what to do next.
+Should they call to start a free trial?
 Check out your online schedule to try a group class?
-Explain the next steps and be sure to provide a convenient contact method.
+Explain the next steps, and provide a convenient contact method.
 To create urgency, try including a limited time offer or bonus training session if they contact you quickly.

 Once you’ve downloaded your new email templates, tailor each message to your business by changing the contact information, testimonials, and website links.
-If you’re a Member Solutions client, you can upload these emails into your Member Manager software to create automated lead flows that help generate more trials and membership sales for your fitness center.
-Want help with email templates or automation?
-Contact our team today.
+If you’re a Member Solutions client, you can upload these emails to your Member Manager software to create automated lead flows.